xaverfleer/1000feuilles/admin/tufayel-khan/task.md

 - same content as on aux1000feuilles.ch
 - note: you can re-order the content as you prefer it to be.
 You have complete freedom.
-- note: you can add or remove content, if it makes sens
+- note: you can add or remove content, if it makes sense

 ## content to change compared to aux1000feuilles.ch